reflex-dev/reflex-web/docs/events/events_overview.md

 # Events Overview

-Events are how we modify the state and make the app interactive.
+Events are composed of two parts: Event Triggers and Event Handlers.

+- **Events Handlers** are how the State of a Reflex application is updated.
+They are triggered by user interactions with the UI, such as clicking a button or hovering over an element.
+Events can also be triggered by the page loading or by other events.

-Event triggers are component props that create an event to be sent to an event handler.
+- **Event triggers** are component props that create an event to be sent to an event handler.
 Each component supports a set of events triggers.
 They are described in each [component's documentation]({library.path}) in the event trigger section.

+## Example
 Lets take a look at an example below.
 Try mousing over the heading to change the word.

 ```python demo exec